 - single senior with a total annual income of $29,630 or less

 - senior couple with a total combined annual income of $48,120 or less

 The following deductions from total income may be considered:

 - Canada Pension Plan Death Benefit

-- Supplementary Accommodation Benefit (A supplement paid to seniors in long-term care or designated supportive living; would be identified and deducted by Alberta Seniors and Housing)
+- Supplementary Accommodation Benefit – a supplement paid to seniors in long-term care or designated supportive living would be identified and deducted by the Alberta government

 Considered home repairs